BookStackApp/website/content/about/teams-wiki-alternative.md

 BookStack is built to be self-hosted and it can be done so without needing a great deal of resources.
 It's fundamentally a modern PHP application using MySQL as a datastore.
-It can easily be ran on a 1GB RAM VM, and it's resource usage scales with system activity.
+It can easily be ran on a 1GB RAM VM, and its resource usage scales with system activity.

 ##### WYSIWYG Editor Experience, Markdown for Power Users